gray rectangle with angle

 gray slant

-LTL Freight Shipping: What It Is & Tips for Carriers
+LTL Freight Shipping: What It Is & Tips for Shippers

-LTL Freight Shipping: What It Is & Tips for Carriers
+LTL Freight Shipping: What It Is & Tips for Shippers

 What is LTL freight?

-When shippers don’t need an entire trailer to move their stuff, they often opt for less than truckload freight shipping.
-It’s typically the most affordable way to transport smaller loads.
+When shippers don’t need an entire trailer to move their cargo, they can choose less than truckload freight shipping.
+It’s typically the most affordable way to transport oads that are too large or heavy for parcel carriers but too small to fill a full-size trailer.

 How does LTL freight shipping work?